Bahai Library Online

 A few times in 1996 friends asked me [Winters] to email them copies of some of my grad school papers.
 When I was asked for copies of one paper twice in one week in January 1997 I decided to figure out how to publish for the web.
 That being done I thought, "well, now I might as well post my other papers!"
 It then occurred to me that, since I had been collecting all the documents posted on Talisman 1 and other early internet groups, I must have one of the larger collections of articles, translations, and letters from the Universal House of Justice in digital format.
 Spring break was coming up and I had a week free, and before I knew it or could stop (!) the Bahá'í Library had sprung.
 From spring 1997-2002 I sometimes worked on it as a full-time job, alternating with mentoring for the Wilmette Institute and web-hosting/design.

 In 2003 I converted the website from a manually-created, HTML-based site (Version 1) to a dynamic database-driven site, custom programmed in PHP with a MySQL backend (Version 2).
-Brett Zamir then completely rewrote and improved the backend in 2005-06 (Version 3), overhauling and streamlining the code, adding security features and language packs, and creating a template/cache system.
+Brett Zamir then completely rewrote and improved the backend in 2005-06 (Version 3), overhauling and streamlining the code, adding security features and language packs, and creating a template/cache function.
 I took a vacation from the library through 2009 while my second child was at home, while Brett grew it and improved the programming.
 I returned to the project in 2010 to add new content and interface tweaks.
 I then reprogrammed the backend in 2012 to make numerous updates to the site's appearance and functioning (Version 4).

 See an expanded history of the site at Bahá'í Library Online at 25: Background, Functioning, and Future (2022), or the now-outdated Vision statement prepared for the International Conference on Bahá'í Libraries and Archives (2003) and my presentation What Is a Content Management System? prepared for the 2003 ABS conference.